-- Rotate the blade by hand and check the blade-to-table alignment at several points. - The edge of the square and the saw blade should be parallel as shown in figure 22. - If the top or bottom of the saw blade angles away from the square as shown in figures 22 and 24, adjustments are needed. - Loosen the bevel lock knob. - Using the blade wrench, loosen the bevel stop adjustment screw and slide the bevel stop left or right as needed to bring the saw blade into alignment with the square.
-Retighten bevel stop adjustment screw.
-See Figure 25. - Retighten bevel lock knob.
+- Rotate the blade by hand and check the blade-to-table alignment at several points. - The edge of the square and the saw blade should be parallel as shown in figure 23. - If the top or bottom of the saw blade angles away from the square as shown in figures 24 and 25, adjustments are needed. - Loosen bevel lock knob. - Adjust positive stop adjustment screw to bring saw blade into alignment with the square.
+See "Positive Stop Adjustment" in the Adjustment section. - Retighten bevel lock knob.
 Recheck blade-to-table alignment.